If you cannot find the answer to your question, please Contact Us.

 The number of questions for each topic varies greatly, as some areas, such as Burglary or PACE Code C, lend themselves to greater numbers of questions than, say, Blackmail or Kidnap.
 The number of questions will also fluctuate throughout the year as new and updated questions are added.

 When was the last update to the site?

-For NPPF Step 2 Legal Examination candidates, the Q&A site is updated to the new syllabus at the end of the last exam each year (generally mid-October, after the last exam (Inspectors’) in early October.
+For NPPF Step 2 Legal Examination candidates, the Q&A site is updated to the new syllabus at the end of the last Inspectors' exam each year, generally mid-October.
 The site is also updated with new questions throughout the year.

-For NIE candidates, the Q&A site is updated to the new syllabus at the end of the last exam each year (for 2017, this is on 28th November 2017; for 2018, this is on 27th November 2018).
+For NIE candidates, the Q&A site is updated to the new syllabus at the end of the last exam each year (for 2018, this is on 27th November; for 2019, this is on 26th November).
 The site is also updated with new questions throughout the year.